-- 2. In the Name field, type in your new layer's name, for example: "Clean-up". - 2.
-Select whether you want the Line Art layer should be Vector or Bitmap. - 3.
-Select whether you want the Colour Art layer should be Vector or Bitmap. - 4.
-Click Add and Close to add a new layer and close the window.
+- Vector or Bitmap for the Line Art layer.

+- Vector or Bitmap for the Colour Art layer

+- 3. Click Add and Close to add a new layer and close the window.

 A new drawing layer is added to the Timeline view.